Gonarezhou, Vumba Mountains and the Great Zimbabwe Ruins

 There are few truly wild places in Africa that remain unspoiled by mass tourism and for the time being, Gonarezhou is one of them.
 We explored the park and booked the best campsites to introduce you to this wonderland teaming with wildlife and birds.

 Located far from the heavily tramped northern circuit, Gonarezhou is an absolute jewel of a wilderness area.
-We only saw one vehicle in 5 days, making this a true African wilderness.
+We only saw no other vehicles because the park is officially closed this time but we have a long standing relationship with them and the privilege to be allowed in the park making this a true African wilderness.

 47234472_10157213374040101_8744456996935172096_n